 3) To truly address bullying in schools, we must provide proper training and ongoing support to teachers, administrators, and others who work with children.
 Accurate identification of bullying, proper investigation techniques and appropriate consequences are all critical in addressing bullying.

 Not all mean behavior is bullying.
 Bullying, as identified by Dr. Dan Olweus, is intentional, aggressive behavior that involves an imbalance of power and is most often repeated over time.
 Bullying is peer abuse.
-School staff must be trained on how to properly investigate bullying.
+School staff must be trained on how to properly investigate bullying situations.
+Davenport Schools' goal is to ensure students are safe if they have experienced bullying.
 This can include parent conferences, safety plans, changes to schedules, one-to-one supervision and other strategies that increase student safety.
 Additional training and counseling are also options to deal with students who have been bullied and who do the bullying.
 The reality is bullying will always exist.
 We can only be vigilant in our efforts to prevent bullying from happening and reduce the negative impact when it does occur.